 The rise of incomplete thinking has been marked over the last several decades by a near-total loss of true humanities studies at many colleges and universities.
 It’s a terrible scandal that, without authentic humanities education, universities around the world are manufacturing cohort after cohort of uneducated people.

 The irrelevance of modern “humanities” programs can now be seen in the course offerings that are doing everything they can to scream relevance.
 At mainstream universities, besides core requirements that cover “Social Differences” (which may include Queer Studies and “Eco-Feminism”), there are electives such as: “How to Watch Television,” “How to Watch Sports,” and for the more actively minded: “How to Win a Beauty Contest.”
 For those with even more supposedly specialized academic interests, there are courses on the films of Whoopi Goldberg or on the historical and cultural impact of Miley Cyrus.
-I wish I was making this up.
+I wish I were making this up.

 Although it takes no effort to ridicule the ridiculous, for some reason we have lost our ability to do so.
 A simple litany of the college courses on sexual and gender identity, taught by professors who have apparently earned academic degrees and taken by students who apparently will earn them (I use the term “earn” in a rather loose manner), should be a sadly laughable indictment.
 But as tempting as it is to tell horror stories about humanities departments, I will restrain myself.
 I will simply quote Chesterton: “The modern world does not need to be satirized; for it is satirizing itself.”
 2